 Having won his third consecutive gold medal in the Olympic games, Pyrros showed the world his impeccable lifting ability and demonstrated how powerful persistence is.
-What we can learn from him is that being persistent in our pursuits is fundamental for success.
+We can learn from him that being persistent in our pursuits is fundamental for success.

 5. Hossein Rezazadeh

 Hossein Rezazadeh is an Iranian weightlifter and one of the most accomplished competitors in the sport.
 In 2004, he set the world record in the clean and jerk with an impressive 581-pound (263.5 kilos) lift.

 He also held the world record for a staggering 1041 pounds (472.5 kilos), which he achieved in 2000 at the Olympic Games in Sydney.
-Four years later, he won the gold in the Athens Olympic Games by performing the same total.
+He won the gold in the Athens Olympic Games four years later by performing the same total.